ni/semi-test-library-dotnet/Examples/source/Sequence/ConfigureAndForceSynchronizedAndAsynchronizedVoltageRamp/README.md

 You can open the C# source code in one of two ways:

 - **From TestStand:** In the MainSequence, **double-click** any test step to open its associated code module directly in Visual Studio.
 - **From disk:** Navigate to the `Code Modules` folder within this example's directory and **double-click** the Visual Studio solution file (`.sln`) to open the full project in Visual Studio.
-Alternatively, open Visual Studio manually and use **File → Open → Project/Solution...** to browse to and open the solution file.
+Alternatively, open Visual Studio manually and use **File -> Open -> Project/Solution** to browse to and open the solution file.

-Once the code is open in Visual Studio, review each of the following files to understand how the STL extension methods are used:
+Once the code is open in Visual Studio, review each of the following files to understand how the STL extension methods are used.

-1. **`Code Modules/TestSteps/ForceVoltageRamp.cs`**
-   - Review how `ForceVoltageSequence` is called to execute a hardware-timed voltage ramp on the specified SMU pins.

-2. **`Code Modules/TestSteps/ForceVoltageRampMeasureCurrent.cs`**
-   - Review how the voltage ramp sequence is forced and how current measurements are fetched for each step of the sequence.
-   - Note how the max current value is published using the `"MaxCurrent"` published data id.

-3. **`Code Modules/TestSteps/ForceSynchronizedVoltageRampFetchMeasurementsAndPublishMaxCurrent.cs`**
-   - Review how the synchronized voltage ramp is configured to execute across multiple SMU pins simultaneously.
-   - Note how measurements are fetched and the max current is published using the `"MaxCurrent"` published data id.

-4. **`Code Modules/TestSteps/ConfigureSMUAdvancedSequence.cs`**
-   - Review how an advanced sequence is configured without being set as the active sequence, allowing it to be initiated at a later point in the test flow.

-5. **`Code Modules/TestSteps/InitiateSMUAdvancedSequence.cs`**
-   - Review how a previously configured advanced sequence is initiated for the specified SMU pins.

 > **TIP:** In Visual Studio, **hover over** any STL extension method name to view its inline documentation.
 This provides details on the method's parameters, expected behavior, and return values.